Annual Report 2016View the Barton under Needwood and Dunstall Key Trust 2016 annual report

 The Trustees feel that the performance in the year demonstrates that the Trust continues to meet the Public Benefit criteria whilst complying with the Trust Deed.

-Approved on behalf of the Trustees on 5 February 2016 and signed on
+Approved by the Trustees on 7th July 2017 and signed on their